 Side 6

-...
-I con- ceive myself peculiarly fitted for this task , as being a thoroughly fair specimen of those you design to attack .
+... that I con- ceive myself peculiarly fitted for this task , as being a thoroughly fair specimen of those you design to attack .
 Having no pretension to more religion 1 than the ordinary run of English gentry , but yet 6 INTRODUCTORY LETTER .

-...
-I con- ceive myself peculiarly fitted for this task , as being a thoroughly fair specimen of those you design to attack .
+... that I con- ceive myself peculiarly fitted for this task , as being a thoroughly fair specimen of those you design to attack .
 Having no pretension to more religion 1 than the ordinary run of English gentry , but yet 6 INTRODUCTORY LETTER .

 Andre udgaver - Se alle